dialex/start-testing/docs/tools/mnemonics.md

   - Isolated: doesn't affect other tests
   - Precise: when it fails, you know exactly what's wrong
   - Intense: covers all relevant execution flows
-  - Fast: runs under 500ms
+  - Fast: runs under 500 ms
   - Idempotent: can be run multiple times (no side effects)
   - Frequently run: the sooner it fails, the sooner we fix it
 - When writing automated tests: **`SACRED`** by [Richard Bradshaw](https://youtu.be/z9m_yZMswOQ?t=56)